Linaro/lava/doc/v2/functional_tests.rst

    redeployed with a new environment, if that can be supported.

 #.
 Ensure that advanced LAVA software functionality is also covered by
-   submitting representative :term:`MultiNode` test jobs, especially if the staging instance is capable of supporting :term:`VLANd`
+   submitting representative :term:`MultiNode` test jobs.

 #.
 Unreliable functional tests need to be triaged and removed if the
    problems cannot be fixed.
 This may lead to the underlying code